ToolJet/ToolJet/docs/docs/data-sources/couchdb.md

 :::info
 startkey (json) – Return records starting with the specified key.

-descending (boolean) – Return the documents in descending order by key.
-Default is false.

 endkey (json) – Stop returning records when the specified key is reached.